Integralist/integralist.co.uk/content/page/resume.md

   **Impact**: Our CI is much easier to understand, maintain and contribute to for internal staff (I also [wrote about GitHub Actions](/posts/github-actions/) as a side-effect).

 - **What**: Published a [best practices guide](https://developer.fastly.com/learning/integrations/orchestration/terraform/) for writing Terraform using the Fastly Terraform provider.
-  **Why**: We noticed an increase in customer support queries related to Terraform and that it was a complex topic to understand.
+  **Why**: We noticed an increase in customer support queries related to Terraform and it being a complex topic to understand.
   **Impact**: Customers reported an appreciation for the official guidance as it helped to elucidate an otherwise confusing combination of tools and concepts.

 - **What**: Acted as an ambassador for Fastly support on Stack Overflow ([Fastly Stack Overflow profile](https://stackoverflow.com/users/14849316/integralist)).
   **Why**: To help the community of Fastly users.
-  **Impact**: Customers were unblocked and able to become productive, as well as just generally feeling supported.
+  **Impact**: We unblocked customers and enabled them to become productive, as well as generally feeling supported.

 - **What**: I designed, wrote and coordinated the release of a Terraform training module that also focuses on integration with Fastly.
   **Why**: We had noticed an ever growing increase in interest with Terraform.
   **Impact**: Our customers can feel confident and supported when thinking of managing their services using Terraform.

 - **What**: Wrote a custom golang program to parse a bunch of OpenAPI schemas and to auto-generate a golang based API client.
-  **Why**: To identify potential problems with our OpenAPI schemas and to validate whether we can offer custom generated API clients to our customers.
+  **Why**: To identify potential problems with our OpenAPI schemas and whether we can offer custom generated API clients to our customers.
-  **Impact**: We have a viable solution that will ensure our API endpoints and API clients stay in-sync with very minimal effort/cost.
+  **Impact**: We have a viable solution that will ensure our API endpoints and API clients stay in-sync with minimal effort/cost.

 - **What**: Defined a new retro process.
   **Why**: There was none defined.